 As bad as this may seem, the biggest motivation I had to improve my handwriting was the criticism of others.
-Every time I signed a piece of paper or would write something, somebody would point out how terrible my handwriting is and how I should improve it.
+Every time I signed a piece of paper or would write something, somebody would point out how terrible my handwriting is.
 I would tell people that I have dysgraphia, and while some were understanding, I also interacted with people who would roll their eyes and say that was no excuse.
 At the beginning of 2018, I decided I’d had enough, and began thinking of ways to improve my handwriting that used my existing assistive technology.
 I got on my computer to do some research, and then realized my HP Sprout computer was the perfect device to practice my handwriting.
-Read more about why I brought my desktop computer to college here.

 About the HP Sprout

 The HP Sprout is a unique desktop computer that has a built-in projector, 3D scanner, and dual touchscreen displays, among other features.
 The main focus of this post is the built-in projector feature paired with the second touchscreen display, referred to as a TouchMat.